 Nature and particular flowers have influenced patterns in textiles for centuries.
 From the intricate embroidered Chinese silks with peonies to woven Persian carpets.
 This collection of free vintage floral patterns for textiles focus on early 19th century drawings.

 Most of the floral prints on Pictureboxblue are vintage botanical paintings from Natural history books by artists such as the famous Pierre- Joseph Redoute.
 I thought for a change I would add a different type of flower drawing, those that are used for textile designs.

-I’ve already featured some art nouveau floral design patterns of Maurice Pillard Verneuil.
+I’ve already featured some art nouveau floral design patterns of Maurice Pillard Verneuil and Christopher Dresser designs.
 These floral patterns were translated onto ceramics, textiles, and wallpapers.

 The textile flower patterns in this collection, are from the early 1800s when Chintz was very popular.
 They were designed before the fabulous floral patterns of William Morris.

 Chintz Floral Patterns